Fiat Mirafiori: History

 In 1969, in full economic expansion, great agitation due to the three-year term of the metalworkers' work contract gave rise to the Hot Autumn.
 The contractual claims joined the students' demands, giving life to a movement that would shake Italy for over a decade.
 Years later, Enrico Berlinguer, with a gesture of strong emblematic value, and not just within the PCI, would speak at the gates of Mirafiori, occupied by the workers: "That" top action "is realized with increasing separateness among the levels of the organization: the top managers of professional politicians, a consolidated class of local administrators, the grassroots militants, the last representatives of a communist people spread among work, trade unions, commitment in and for the party".

-In the early 1970s the plant was upgraded to accommodate the production lines of a very important model for the Fiat range: the 131 sedan that, to honour the plant that reached the peak of production and technology in those years, was named the 131 Mirafiori and it was the first model to reintroduce a numerical alpha denomination.
+In the early 1970s the plant was upgraded to accommodate the production lines of a very important model for the Fiat range: the 131 sedan that, to honour the plant that reached the peak of production and technology in those years, was named the 131 Mirafiori which was not the first model to reintroduce a numerical alpha denomination, as there had already been the 124, 125, 126, 127, 128 and 130 models before it.
 The 131 was produced from 1974 to 1983 with 1,513,800 units sold.

 In October 2001 production of the Lancia Thesis started after the closure of the Fiat Rivalta plant.
 In 2002 Fiat relocated the production of Lancia Lybra and Alfa Romeo 166.

 In 2003 Mirafiori plant started producing the Fiat Idea minivan and the sister Lancia Musa and in 2006 started the second assembly line of the Fiat Grande Punto.
 Production of the Grande Punto stopped in 2007 and the assembly line was converted to produce the Alfa Romeo Mito and many components for the Abarth Grande Punto.